Quality Housing Program NYC

 Elevated Ground Floor Zoning Deduction

-Refuse storage and Disposal Requirement and Zoning Deduction
+Refuse storage and Disposal Requirements and Zoning Deduction.

-If you have more then 9 apartments in total per vertical circulation core you must provide garbage storage and disposal.
+You must provide garbage storage and disposal if you have more than nine apartments per vertical circulation core.
 One garbage storage space of 2.9 cubic feet must be provided per apartment.
-On every floor you must also have a minimum of 12 square foot trash room.
-12 square feet of the trash room can be deducted from the zoning floor area.
+On every floor, you must also have a minimum of twelve square foot trash room.
+You can deduct twelve square feet of the trash room from the zoning floor area.

 Laundry Facilities Zoning Deductions

-If you provided a laundry facility you can deduct the floor area of that space from the zoning floor area.
-To qualify you must meet the following criteria.
+If you provide a laundry facility, you can deduct the floor area of that space from the zoning floor area.
+To qualify, you must meet the following criteria.

-• Min 3 square feet for chairs and laundry folding table.
+- Minimum three square feet for chairs and laundry folding table

 Daylight In Corridors Zoning Deductions

-If you provide a window in the public corridors you can deduct up to 50% of the floor area of such corridor.
-To qualify you must meet the following standards.
+If you provide a window in the public corridors, you can deduct up to 50% of the floor area of such corridors.
+To qualify, you must meet the following standards.

-• Windows must face a street, yard, or court as defined in the zoning code.
+- Windows must face a street, yard, or court as the zoning code defines.

 Density Per Corridor Zoning Deduction

-50% of a corridor floor area can be deducted from the zoning floor area if you meet the following criteria.
+If you meet the following criteria, 50% of a corridor floor area can be deducted from the zoning floor area.
 If the corridor serves less than a certain number of apartments per core.
 Here are the maximum number of apartments served by each corridor per floor.

 Parking Screening Requirement